alisha-bhatia/demo/README.md

  - Endpoints:
  -   Create a business user with `/buser/create` endpoint.
 Input: Username
  -   Create a consumer user with '/users/create' endpoint.
 Input: Username
  -   Create an RSVP with '/create_invite' endpoint.
-Inputs: Business Name, Location, Time of, Number of +1s
+Inputs: Business Name, Location, Number of +1s
  -   Take input from Consumer and "sending" response to business with '/invite_response' endpoint.
 Inputs: Accept or Deny, Number of Additional People
  -   Keep track of Consumer preferences with '/rec_response' endpoint.
 Inputs: Thumbs Up or Thumbs Down
  -   Generate list of recommendations with '/rec_list' endpoint.
 Inputs: Consumer preferences, Business demographic, Consumer demographic